Duafatima-2902/Threat-intel-ChatBot/README.md

 “Hackers never sleep… but hey, at least I can roast them while keeping you informed.”

-🚀 What is CyberJester?
+# 🚀 What is CyberSass?

-CyberJester is an AI-powered cybersecurity chatbot that fetches the latest threats, CVEs, and security news and explains them in a funny, sarcastic, beginner-friendly way.
+CyberSass is an AI-powered cybersecurity chatbot that fetches the latest threats, CVEs, and security news and explains them in a funny, sarcastic, beginner-friendly way.

 Instead of boring reports, CyberJester makes cybersecurity updates feel like talking to a witty friend.

-✨ Features
+# ✨ Features

 ✅ Fetches latest cybersecurity news & CVE updates
 ✅ Sarcastic & fun responses (never a dull moment 🥱👉😂)